uptane/deployment-considerations/repositories.md

 The work-in-progress [IETF Roughtime protocol](https://datatracker.ietf.org/doc/draft-ietf-ntp-roughtime/) and the [IETF Roughtime Ecosystem](https://datatracker.ietf.org/doc/draft-ietf-ntp-roughtime-ecosystem/) MAY be used by an ECU to acquire sufficiently accurate time to verify certificates (i.e., expiration) and signatures (i.e., freshness).
 Note that these are a revision and enhancement of the original [Google Roughtime](https://roughtime.googlesource.com/roughtime).
 See also the [Cloudflare implementation](https://github.com/cloudflare/roughtime).

-The US Global Positioning System (GPS), originally Navstar GPS, SHOULD NOT be used as a secure time source by any Uptane ECU, because spoofing attacks against the unsecured, civilian GPS signals are common, as described in [https://www.euractiv.com/section/defence-and-security/news/russia-responsible-for-massive-satellite-system-spoofing-study-finds/]() and [https://rin.org.uk/blogpost/1706945/332376/What-is-spoofing-and-how-to-ensure-GPS-security]().
+The US Global Positioning System (GPS), originally Navstar GPS, SHOULD NOT be used as a secure time source by any Uptane ECU, because spoofing attacks against the unsecured, civilian GPS signals are common, as described [here](https://www.euractiv.com/section/defence-and-security/news/russia-responsible-for-massive-satellite-system-spoofing-study-finds/) and [here](https://rin.org.uk/blogpost/1706945/332376/What-is-spoofing-and-how-to-ensure-GPS-security).
 .
 #### Changes to the Director repository